rivethealth/denorm/doc/join.md

 Take careful note of this requirement, as such indices do not usually include the second part (a unique key on the table itself).
-However, this is essential for good performance.
+However, this is essential for good performance as it allows the join to continue where it left off, without unnecessary scans.

 ## Backfill

-The previous can be leveraged to create an asynchronous fill of the entire table.
+Denorm can be leveraged to create an asynchronous fill of the entire table.

-Add a tables entry with `join`, `joinMode: async`, and `joinKey`.
+Add a tables entry (suggested name: all) with `join`, `joinMode: async`, and `joinKey`.

 <details>
 <summary>book_full.yml</summary>